DevExpress/testcafe/docs/articles/documentation/test-api/actions/README.md

 If this does not happen within the [selector timeout](../selecting-page-elements/selectors/using-selectors.md#selector-timeout), the action is performed with an overlaying element.

+> An exception is the [Upload action](upload.md).
+It does not require the target `input` to be visible.
+> You can also perform the upload action when the `input` is overlaid.

 ## Remarks for Touch Devices

 On touch devices, TestCafe emulates touch events instead of mouse events.